21 Ways Your Body Could Fail You

 Do you snore?
 It might be more than a nuisance for those within earshot.
 Snoring can be a sign of obstructive sleep apnea (OSA).
 During OSA, breathing can stop for as long a minute, before your brain wakes you up to resume breathing; the pauses can happen many times a night.
 Sound scary?
 It is.
 OSA has been associated with high blood pressure and cardiovascular disease.
 It's also interrupting your sleep, and poor sleep quality has been associated with a shortened lifespan.

 The Rx: If your partner has told you that you snore, talk to your doctor about it.

 You Haven't Been Tested For Chronic Kidney Disease

 According to the Centers for Disease Control and Prevention, once you hit 40, kidney filtration begins to decrease by one percent every year.
 But sometimes that process can accelerate without noticeable signs.
 Chronic kidney disease (CKD)—in which the kidneys filter fewer wastes from the blood, causing them to build up in the body—can develop and proceed relatively symptom-free until your kidneys are badly damaged.

 The Rx: Standard lab tests at your annual physical can detect CKD, enabling you and your doctor to slow its progression.

 Little-known fact: Standard heart tests at your annual physical—and ECG and, in some cases, a stress test—aren't good at detecting clogged arteries until they're 70 percent blocked.
 You could ace both tests and still be on your way to a heart attack.
 Luckily, more advanced imaging and blood tests are available, along with genetic screening, to uncover arterial issues before they lead to heart disease.

-The Remedy Rx: Talk to your doctor about your personal and family health history to determine if it's time for a more extensive peek under your hood.
+The Rx: Talk to your doctor about your personal and family health history to determine if it's time for a more extensive peek under your hood.

 Your Heartbeat Is Irregular